 All mental phenomena have in common, Brentano argues, “that they are only perceived in inner consciousness, while in the case of physical phenomena only external perception is possible” (Psychology, 91).
 According to Brentano, the former of these two forms of perception provides an unmistakable evidence for what is true.
 Since the German word for perception (Wahrnehmung), literally translated, means “taking-true”, Brentano says that it is the only kind of perception in a strict sense.
 He points out that inner perception must not be mixed up with inner observation, i.e., it must not be conceived as a full-fledged act that accompanies another mental act towards which it is directed.
 It is rather interwoven with the latter: in addition to being primarily directed towards an object, each act is incidentally directed towards itself as a secondary object.
 As a consequence, Brentano denies the idea that there could be unconscious mental acts: since every mental act is incidentally directed towards itself as a secondary object, we are automatically aware of every occurring mental act.
 He admits, however, that we can have mental acts of various degrees of intensity.
 In addition, he holds that the degree of intensity with which the object is presented is equal to the degree of intensity in which the secondary object, i.e., the act itself, is presented.
 Consequently, if we have a mental act of a very low intensity, our secondary consciousness of this act also will have a very low intensity.
 From this Brentano concludes that sometimes we are inclined to say that we had an unconscious mental phenomenon when actually we only had a conscious mental phenomenon of very low intensity.

 Consciousness, Brentano argues, always forms a unity.
 While we can perceive a number of physical phenomena at one and the same time, we can only perceive one mental phenomenon at a specific point in time.
 When we seem to have more than one mental act at a time, like when we hear a melody while tasting a sip of red wine and enjoying the beautiful view from the window, all these mental phenomena melt into one, they become moments or, to stick with Brentano's terminology, divisives of a collective.
 If one of the divisives ends in the course of time, e.g., when I swallow the wine and close my eyes, but continue to listen to the music, the collective goes on to exist.
 Brentano's views on the unity of consciousness entail that inner observation, as explained above, is strictly impossible, i.e., that we cannot have a second act which is directed towards another mental act which it accompanies.
-One can remember another mental act one had earlier, or expect future mental acts, but due to the unity of consciousness one cannot have two mental acts, one of which being directed towards the other, at the same time.
-As a consequence, unlike inner perception, these acts of inner observation are not infallible.
+One can remember another mental act one had a moment earlier, or expect future mental acts, but due to the unity of consciousness one cannot have two mental acts, one of which being directed towards the other, at the same time.

 Brentano points out that we can be directed towards one and the same object in different ways and he accordingly distinguishes three kinds of mental phenomena: presentations, judgments, and phenomena of love and hate.
 These are not three distinct classes, though.
 Presentations are the most basic kind of acts; we have a presentation each time when we are directed towards an object, be it that we are imagining, seeing, remembering, or expecting it, etc. In his Psychology Brentano held that two presentations can differ only in the object, towards which they are directed.
 Later he modified his position, though, and argued that they can also differ in various modes, such as temporal modes.
 The two other categories, judgments and phenomena of love and hate, are based on presentations.
 In a judgment we accept or deny the existence of the presented object.
 A judgment, thus, is a presentation plus a qualitative mode of acceptance or denial.
 The third category, which Brentano names “phenomena of love and hate,” comprises emotions, feelings, desires and acts of will.
 In these acts we have positive or negative feelings towards an object.